Telidon: Public testing

 Telidon generated interest outside Canada as well.
 A major foreign sale was made in July 1980 to the government of Venezuela, who set up a test system to provide information on health, social and economic aid programs to people moving into Caracas from rural areas.

 A number of U.S. companies also expressed an interest, and started plans for their own Telidon-based teletext systems.
 As early as 1978, AT&T Corporation and CBS had been experimenting with the idea of a videotex service, and were drawn towards the Telidon efforts.
 In 1982 they introduced an experimental system known as "Venture One" in Ridgewood, New Jersey, equipping some homes with standalone terminals from AT&T, and others with set-top boxes.
 The test ran for seven months from 1982 to 83, and was considered a success, so much so that AT&T publicly announced plans to introduce a commercial system in 1984.

-General Motors' EPIC Project used special user access kiosks with video-disk based motion video and sound integrated with Teldion data arriving from the data center in Flint, Michigan.
+General Motors' EPIC Project used special user access kiosks with video-disk based motion video and sound integrated with Teldion data arriving from the data centre in Flint, Michigan.
 Kiosks were distributed to hundreds of shopping malls and Buick dealers in various states.
 Users were able to leave their addresses for future contact, request car brochures or explore all technical and visual data with motion and sound to see all the car models available.
 This particular project was the single largest sale of Telidon in North America and allowed users to examine car models without speaking with a car salesperson.